Professional Ant Control

-This pest has now supplanted all others as the number one pest species in the country.
+Ants have now surpassed all other bugs as the number one pest species in the country.
 We frequently hear it is impossible to get rid of all the ants in a house.
 This is not true!

-Due to the advances in materials technology it is now possible to rid a structure of ants completely.
+Due to the advances in ant control technology, it is now possible to rid a structure of ants completely.
 In order to take advantage of these new technologies, our applications are much more thorough than the industry standard.
-Service frequencies may vary slightly; however, 2 to 4 visits per year are normally enough.
+Service frequencies may vary slightly; however, 4 visits per year are normally enough.

-Commercial properties may require a higher visitation rate because the land and building use is more intense.
+Commercial Properties, Hotels or Motels may require a higher visitation rate because the land and building use is more intense.

-In California there are several pest ant types to consider.
-For most consumers Harvester ants and Argentine ants make up the vast majority of ant problems in the state.
+In California, there are several ant types to consider.
+For most customers, Harvester ants and Argentine ants make up the vast majority of ant problems in San Diego County.
 Argentine ants are by far the most numerous and usually the most difficult to control.
 It is much easier to stop the ants before they enter a structure.
 If the consumer has tried to control them using the incorrect plan, the problem can become worse than if they had done nothing at all.
 Our combination of materials and application techniques gives us a nearly 100 percent success rate.

 Argentine ants are the most common pest ant species in California.
 They are 2.2 to 2.6 millimeters long.
 They range in color from light brown to nearly black in color.
 They have no natural enemies in the U.S. This species frequently supplant all other ants when they have invaded a specific piece of ground.